nachosoloaga/dependency-analyzer/README.md

 #### Additional notes

-Each website listed in the CSV file could have a HTTP url or a filesystem path.
+- Each website listed in the CSV file could have a HTTP url or a filesystem path.
 As the tool uses **[puppeteer](https://pptr.dev/)** to scrap each website HTML and its interface allows both type of URIs, no differences or additional checks are made.

+- Currently **.env** file is only used for example and test CSV paths.

 ## Tests ✅